Graduate recruitment

 Can I apply in the final year of my studies?

-Yes, as long as you complete your degree requirements before the end of the year and can commence the graduate program at the beginning of the following year.
+Yes, as long as you complete your degree requirements before the end of the year and can commence the graduate program in January 2024.

 Will I gain a permanent position with the department?